History of Valentine’s Day

 So that was the Festival from which our Valentine’s Day originates.
 But what about St Valentine?
 We hear many stories of who he was, and what he did, which isn’t surprising because, according to scholars, there are three notable St Valentines who are all connected with the 14th February.
 One was a Roman Priest, the other a Bishop of Interamna and the other lived and died in Africa.
 It seems plausible to rule out the last one; however the other two still hold some question marks above them.

 If we take a closer look at the priest in Rome we can see that he became famous for offering his advice to all the local citizens.
 Everyone sought out St Valentine to help with their problems, dilemmas and often just to hear him speak.
-During a war, the emperor of the time Claudius, was not happy with the amount of men who were unwilling to fight – he believed it was to do with marriage.
+During a war, the emperor of the time Claudius, was not happy with the number of men who were unwilling to fight – he believed it was to do with marriage.
 The young men were falling in love and were not willing to fight in case they never saw their wives again.
 So he banned all marriages and engagements from then on.
 This whole situation upset Valentine and when a young couple came to him secretly and asked him to marry them he agreed, and this continued until he was inevitably discovered by the Emperor.
 Valentine was thrown into prison where he died on the 14th February 270 AD.

 However it is more widely believed that the St Valentine we celebrate is the Bishop.
 He was a martyr and died for being a Christian.
 It is said that he was thrown into prison after helping some other Christian martyrs to escape and, in prison, he cured the prison keeper’s daughter of blindness.
 When the emperor heard of this he ordered him to be beheaded.
 But on the morning of the execution the keeper’s daughter received a letter signed: ‘from your Valentine’.
 Although these two stories are both plausible, it is also widely believed that they are in fact the same person!